 - The Thumbnail of the layer (click Edit to change it); - The Title of the layer, which should be clear and understandable; - An Abstract on the layer; - The Creation/Publication/Revision Dates which define the time period that is covered by the layer; - The Keywords, which should be chosen within the available list.
-The contributor search for available keywords by clicking on the searching bar, or on the folder logo representing, or by entering the first letters of the desired word; - The Category which the layer belongs to; - The Group which the layer is linked to. - Location and Licenses
+The contributor search for available keywords by clicking on the searching bar or by entering the first letters of the desired word; - The Category which the layer belongs to; - The Group which the layer is linked to. - Location and Licenses